We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 Who should I speak to if I am struggling to cope with my studies at the moment?

-You can either talk to your course tutor who may be able to provide guidance on areas to focus or you can talk to Carlie (Director of Student Support) who will support you to find ways of making your studies work for you.
+You can either talk to your course tutor who may be able to provide guidance on areas to focus or you can talk to Carlie (Director of Student Experience) who will support you to find ways of making your studies work for you.
 We will always support you in the best way that we can to ensure you can continue with your studies, however if this means that you need to take a break we can help to arrange this in a way that will be the least disruptive to you.

 What if I need professional support?